 Masai giraffe diet

+Masai giraffes are daily and in small groups.
+Masai giraffes eat almost all day long, about 16 – 20 hours a day.
+A Masia Giraffe can feed up to 75 lb of leaves every day.
 They browse a long way and take in large quantities of leaves, grass, sprouts, trees like acacia and babla, flowers, fruits, and bark.

+Masai giraffe usually feeds on shriveled thorny shrubs to reach the middle of the thorns to lift leaves using long lips and thighs.
 The Masai giraffe has a four-chambered stomach and can chew on its own.
 If fresh plants are available in abundance, they can extract it from their diet without water for several weeks.

-Male Masai giraffes eat from the upper branches, females from the lower branches, considering the height of the neck.
+Male Masai giraffes eat from the upper branches, and females from the lower branches, considering the height of the neck.

 Masai giraffe breeding

-Females are matured earlier than the males, females get matured during 3 – 4 years of age, whereas the age of males maturity is 4 – 5 years
+In order to continue the generation, the Masai giraffe undergoes reproduction.
+There is no seasonal breeding season for giraffes.
+Females mature earlier than males, females mature during 3 – 4 years of age, whereas the age of males maturity is 4 – 5 years.
+The gestation period is 15 months.

+The number of young at birth is usually one, twins are uncommon but do occur in some cases.
 About 50 to 75% of calves die due to predators in their first few months.
 A single calf is born after a gestation period of 14 – 15 months.
+The calf is 6 feet tall at birth and grows rapidly.
+In the first month of its life, she lives with her mother.

 Masai Giraffe Predators